-We decided to take our place right away.
-We weren’t going to be pushed around by this goody-goody.
+We decided to shove her out right away.
+We weren’t going to be pushed around by our new stepsister.
 I began the conversation after our first meal in the parlor.
 Mother had gone out.
 “Is this stupid goose going to sit in the parlor with us?”
 I asked, turning to my sisters.
-“He who wants to eat bread must earn it.
-I say, out with the kitchen-wench.”
+“She who wants to eat bread must earn it.
+So I say, out with the kitchen-wench.”

-We grabbed her and took her pretty clothes away from her.
-We put her in an old, grey bedgown, and gave her wooden shoes.
+We grabbed her and stripped her of her pretty clothes.
+We made her wear an old, grey bedgown, and gave her wooden shoes.
 “Just look at the proud princess, how decked out she is!”
 I said, and we laughed.
-We made her work from morning to night.
-My mother couldn’t afford a servant, so why not use this perfectly pious goody-two-shoes?
-She wants to suffer, so why not help her?
+We put her to work as a housemaid.
+My mother couldn’t afford a servant, so why not use the pious little wench?
+She wanted to suffer, so why not help her?

-We made her get up before daybreak, carry water, light fires, cook, and wash while we mocked her and made her work harder.
-She never took care of herself and walked around covered in cinders.
+We made her get up before daybreak, carry water, light fires, cook, and wash while we mocked her.
+We were never satisfied, and after a while, she stopped taking care of herself.
+She hid in the kitchen, covered in cinders.
 You know what we called her?
 Cinderella.
 Ha!